 Welcome to Ourimbah Creek on the Central Coast of NSW and the Rainforest & Wetland Project

 We are helping the original rainforest to return along 2 km of creek bank and extending it across the neighbouring floodplain.
-We use bush regeneration and control weeds, with the aim of restoring a resilient natural environment containing a rich diversity of plants, animals and fungi.
+We use bush regeneration and control weeds, with the aim of restoring a resilient natural environment containing a diversity of plants, animals and fungi.
 See Current Reports for what we have been doing lately (updated every two months).

 We are progressively documenting all the life forms that depend on our plant species.
 You can see how far we have got under ferns, flowering plants, frogs, fungi and birds.